The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-From carmaker incentives to access to the latest technology, there are a number of reasons you might want to lease an EV.
+From carmaker incentives to access to the latest technology, there are several reasons you might want to lease an EV.

-Leased vehicles don’t tie you down as long as purchasing a car does.
-With how fast EV technology is improving, it may be worth getting into a vehicle that you can trade up for a better model in a few years.
+- You can get tech upgrades faster.
+With how fast EV technology is improving, it may be worth planning on trading up for a better model in a few years.

+- Incentives from carmakers.
 Carmakers offer lease specials that can offset the cost of monthly payments.
-These often go to customers with very good to excellent credit, so be sure you qualify.
+These often go to customers with good to excellent credit, so be sure you qualify.

+- You likely won’t have to pay upfront.
 Leased vehicles rarely require a large down payment — if any.
-This means you won’t need to worry about bringing 10 or 20 percent of the car’s value like you might when purchasing.
+This means you won’t need to worry about saving 10 or 20 percent of the car’s value like you might when purchasing.

 How to lease an electric vehicle